Fast-BEV: A Fast and Strong Bird's-Eye View Perception Baseline: Application Discussion

 \begin{itemize} \item \textbf{Low-computing power chips.} Although the computing power of autonomous driving chips is gradually increasing, some chips with low computing power, such as Nvidia Xavier, are still used in economical vehicles. \ours can perform better on low computing power chips with faster speed. \item \textbf{Non-GPU Deployment.} The successful deployment and application of DEVDepth\cite{li2022bevdepth} and BEVDet\cite{huang2021bevdet} mainly rely on the efficient voxel pooling operation supported by CUDA multi-threading.
 However, non-GPU chips without CUDA libraries, such as Texas Instruments chips with DSP as the computing unit, are difficult to develop DSP multi-threading operators, and the CPU speed is not fast enough, which make their solutions lose their advantages on such chips. \ours provides convenience of deployment on non-GPU chips with its fast CPU speed.

 \item \textbf{Scalable in practice.} With the development of technology, many autonomous manufacturers have begun to abandon lidar and only use pure cameras for perception.
-As a result, there is no depth information in the large amount of data collected by the real vehicle.
-In actual development, model scaling up or data scaling up is often based on data collected from real vehicles, in order to leveage data potential for performance improvement.
+There is no depth information in the large amount of data collected by pure cameras in real vehicles.
+However, in actual development, model scaling up or data scaling up is often based on data collected from real vehicles with these pure camera, in order to leverage data potential for performance improvement.
 In this case, depth supervision based solutions encounter bottlenecks, while \ours does not introduce any depth information and can be better applied. \end{itemize}